rebane2001/lyra.horse-blog/blog/content/posts/2024-05-openecsc-v8/index.md

 quite the blogpost, isn't it! i've never actually done this kind of pwn before, and i think i learned a lot, so i wanted to pass it forward and share it with you all!

-i worked really hard on making all of the html/css on this page be as helpful, interactive, and pretty as possible. as with my last post, everything here is html/css handcrafted with love - no images or javascript were used and it's all just 42kB<!-- todo change this number --> gzipped. oh and everything's responsive too so it should look great no matter if you're on a small phone or a big hidpi screen! try resizing your window and see how different parts of the post react to it.
+i worked really hard on making all of the html/css on this page be as helpful, interactive, and pretty as possible. as with my last post, everything here is html/css handcrafted with love - no images or javascript were used and it's all just 42kB gzipped. oh and everything's responsive too so it should look great no matter if you're on a small phone or a big hidpi screen! try resizing your window and see how different parts of the post react to it.

 this post should work cross-browser, but the v8/gdb hover highlight things and the little endian widget don't work in the current version of ladybird because it doesn't support the `:has()` selector and resizable handles, hopefully it'll get those too at some point!